Recent Articles

 When can a classic 230V track be a better choice?

 If you are building an installation with very high power loads, very long runs, or a typical retail space based on three-phase standards, a classic track can be practical.
-In apartments, high-end residences, offices, service areas, and “premium” projects, however, a 48V magnetic system typically wins on flexibility, aesthetics, and ease of change.
+In apartments, high-end residences, offices, service areas, and “premium” projects, a 48V magnetic system typically wins on flexibility, aesthetics, and ease of change.

 Multiline 22mm installation options—choose a system that fits the interior architecture